prpsake/prp/packages/qr-bill/README.md

 <my-app></my-app>
 ```

 The imported stylesheet (`import "./style.css"`) is not part of the package.
-It is shown here to refer to the additional styles used in the full example mentioned above. it contains a few reset, component positioning, page and print styles, respectively some screen-only-styles.
+It is shown here to refer to the additional styles used in the full examples.
+It contains a few reset, positioning, page and print styles, respectively some screen-only-styles.
 See [here](https://github.com/prpsake/prp/blob/main/examples/example-qr-bill-hybrids/src/style.css).

 ### Example without hybrids

+Find the full example in the [examples/example-qr-bill-hybrids](https://github.com/prpsake/prp/tree/main/examples/example-qr-bill) folder of this repo.

 ```typescript
 import {QrBillHybridElement, jsonToQrBillModel} from "@prpsake/qr-bill";